 Start The Coastal Way adventure in Pembrokeshire, UK’s only Coastal National Park, with an action packed day of activity.
 There are three options,

-Clients can enjoy coasteering, climbing, stand up paddleboarding, surfing and kayaking at TYF.
+Clients can enjoy coasteering, climbing, stand up paddleboarding, surfing and kayaking at TYF (main picture).
 Clients can also hire a bike to enjoy the Pembrokeshire countryside.
 They also offer a Coastal Explorer package for a full day's excursion.
 Coach parking is available in Haverfordwest town centre.

 Preseli Venture offer Adventure Days for groups which includes coasteering, sea kayaking and surfing.
 Conveniently located on the Pembrokeshire Coast Path, there is a hiking trail where clients can also take a walk and enjoy the scenery and wildlife.
 The road leading to the venue is more suited for mini buses.